Here's a quick but comprehensive introduction to the idea of splitting tasks into a MapReduce model.

 The required output is to print the JOIN of the two tables Employee and Department, in the format shown.
 The code for the MapReduce class, parts related to IO etc. has already been provided.
 However, the mapper and reducer functions are incomplete.
 Your task is to fill up the mapper and reducer functions appropriately, such that the program works, and outputs the JOIN of the two tables, in lexicographical order.

 Also, this program outputs certain information to the error stream.
 This information has been logged to help beginners gain a better understanding of the the intermediate steps in a map-reduce process.

-Currently, we provide the base code in Ruby, java and python.
+Currently, we provide the base code in Python.